shawly/docker-templates/portainer/README.md

 # do not add the container name to the domain, it's already been set to portainer.$DOMAIN
 MYDOMAIN=example.com
 echo DOMAIN=$MYDOMAIN >> .env
+# to adjust the subdomain you have to edit the SUBDOMAIN env var as well
+MYSUBDOMAIN=jd
+echo SUBDOMAIN=$MYSUBDOMAIN >> .env
 ```

 After that you can run